BJP raising Article 370 to divert attention from 'monumental failures' in Jharkhand: Hemant Soren | Devdiscourse

 Soren said the Jharkhand Mukti Morcha (JMM) will raise people's issues in the campaign and promised that if voted to power, his government will ensure 75 percent reservation for the youth of Jharkhand in private jobs.
 In an interview to PTI, he said if JMM forms the government, it will ensure five lakh jobs within one year, unemployment allowance to those who are jobless, reserve government tender up to Rs 25 crore for people from the state, implement 50 percent reservation for women in jobs and 27 percent reservation for Other Backward Classes (OBCs).

-Asked about the BJP aggressively raising the abrogation of Article 370 in Jammu and Kashmir and the nationalistic fervour around it, Soren said a government that fails to address economic and social crises and key issues that affect everyday lives of citizens, resorts to "creating sharp polarisation in the society".
+Asked about the BJP aggressively raising the abrogation of Article 370 in Jammu and Kashmir and the nationalistic fervor around it, Soren said a government which fails to address economic and social crises, and key issues that affect everyday lives of citizens resorts to "creating sharp polarisation in the society".
 "Lightning doesn't strike a place twice and similarly the BJP cannot fool the people all the time.
 Raising the issue of Article 370 during state assembly polls campaign is nothing but the BJP's ploy to divert people's attention from its monumental failures in governance in Jharkhand," the Leader of the Opposition in the Jharkhand Assembly said.

 Earlier, Modi, while speaking in Ranchi, had also referred to the government's step of creating the Union territories of Jammu and Kashmir, and Ladakh, while abrogating Article 370 provisions.
 Asked whether an opposition grand alliance will be firmed up for the assembly polls, Soren said his party's sole aim is to free Jharkhand's 3.5 crore people from the "insensitive" BJP government.